sandboxie-plus/sandboxie-docs/Content/InternetExplorerTips.md

 #### Save Outside Sandbox

 *   Setting: Save outside sandbox: History of search strings and invoked commands.
-*   Setting: Save outside sandbox: Account information for Hotmail and Messenger.
+*   ~~Setting: Save outside sandbox: Account information for Hotmail and Messenger.~~ (deprecated since Sandboxie v0.8.0 / 5.50.0)

 The first setting allows Internet Explorer running under Sandboxie to store "AutoComplete" information, which is typically used for keeping history: History of search strings, or history of commands typed into an input box.

-The second setting allows Internet Explorer running under Sandboxie to store "Credentials" information, which is typically used by Microsoft web sites, such as Hotmail, to remember your Windows Live ID.
-It is also used by Windows (Live) Messenger.
+~~The second setting allows Internet Explorer running under Sandboxie to store "Credentials" information, which is typically used by Microsoft web sites, such as Hotmail, to remember your Windows Live ID.
+It is also used by Windows (Live) Messenger.~~

 **Bottom line:** These settings are concerned with privacy more than security.
 Information that you enter into web sites can be kept permanently (as with a normal browser) or only until you delete the sandbox.
 To keep it permanently, select these settings.
 Otherwise, leave the settings unselected.